Free Public Lecture

 The Color of Food: Reflecting on our Food Movement

 Wisconsin Institute for Discovery

 330 N. Orchard (map)

 Natasha Bowens, author of the book The Color of Food: Stories of Race, Resilience and Farming, challenges us to reflect on our movement for good food and food justice.
-Her keynote address aims to explore the issues of justice, and inclusivity in our movement, while amplifying the role of communities of color and challenging the history and status quo of agricultural identity.
-Through sharing stories of farmers of color, Natasha teaches us that the good food movement is about more than buying local and protecting our soil, it's about digging deep and discovering that true food sovereignty means a place at the table for everyone.
+Her lecture will explore issues of justice and inclusivity in our movement while amplifying the role of communities of color and challenging the status quo of agricultural identity.
+Through sharing stories of farmers of color, Natasha teaches us that the good food movement is about more than buying local and protecting our soil - it's about digging deep and discovering that true food sovereignty means a place at the table for everyone.

 Learn more about Ms. Bowens on her website.

 Center for Humanities Borghesi-Mellon Workshop Food Studies Network